Siddhesh-Agarwal/Handwritting-Recognition/README.md

 # Handwritting-Recognition
-MNIST Handwritting recognition dataset using a Convulational Neural Networwork and wandb
+MNIST Handwritting recognition dataset using a Convulational Neural Network and wandb